National emblem of China

-—China Yearbook 2004
+The National Emblem of the People's Republic of China is a national symbol of the People's Republic of China and contains in a red circle a representation of Tiananmen Gate.
+Above Tiananmen Gate are the five stars found on the national flag, with four small five-pointed stars surrounding a large five-pointed star in a semi-circle.
 The outer border of the red circle shows sheaves of wheat and the inner sheaves of rice, which together represent agricultural workers.
 At the center of the bottom portion of the border is a cog-wheel that represents industrial workers.